p6trick/p6trick.github.io/_patents/2023-08-09-viewpoint.md

 ---
 layout: post
-title: "System and method for interpolating an object by creating viewpoint conversion image"
+title: "[Korean Patent] System and method for interpolating an object by creating viewpoint conversion image"
 permalink: /patents/:title/
 ---